laguz/DS-Unit-3-Sprint-1-Software-Engineering/module2-oop-code-style-and-reviews/README.md

 to use at least 1 class - remember, be DRY (Don't Repeat Yourself), not WET (Write Every Time)!

 Then - code review!
-Pair with another student (PMs will facilitate, especially in case of odd numbers), and share your `lambdata` repo with each other.
+Pair with another student (organize on your own), and share your `lambdata` repo with each other.
 Read and review their code, and also check that they have published their package to test PyPI and that it can be installed and used.